LogicalSpark/openshift-tika-cartridge/README.md

 	rhc create-app myapp http://cartreflect-claytondev.rhcloud.com/reflect?github=Categorize/openshift-tika-cartridge

+It has been developed to support scaling with a scaleable application, so if you would like use it in this way you can use the -s flag

+	rhc create-app myapp http://cartreflect-claytondev.rhcloud.com/reflect?github=Categorize/openshift-tika-cartridge -s

 ### Tika Version

 The current release (1.5) does not currently has two issues stopping it being useful in an OpenShift environment; its use of binding to the public interface and its lack of an endpoint on the root of the servers URL.